opena11y/fae/ubuntu-18-04-conf.md

 This is fine and dandy for testing on a localhost server (in DEBUG mode, nonetheless), and might be acceptable in production if your not very security conscious but in general you don't want to have usernames, database names or passwords that are easy to guess.

+### Examples of things you DO NOT want to do:
+- Remove the `.gitignore` entries that exclude `secrets.json` from version control so you'd end up commiting a file with all your credentials and secrets (especially if you're using a public repository service like Github).
 - Don't use 'postgres' for the database user and 'password' as the databse password.
 - Don't use 'admin' as the username of your administrator account.
-- Don't use a password for your administartor account that you have used elsewhere for anything; use a password manager and generate a unique password.
+- Don't use a password for your administartor account that you have used elsewhere for anything.

+### Things you DO want to do:
-- Genrate a random, unique SECRET_KEY that is long (50 characters)
+- Genrate a random, unique SECRET_KEY that is long (50 characters).
+- Use a password manager and generate a unique password for your admin account.

+### Configuration settings to double check:

-There are a couple of files that contain paths to the virtual environment and absolute server paths so make sure to read the full README.md for the strings to find and replace to make sure everything matches your setup.
+There are a couple of files that contain paths to the virtual environment and absolute server paths so make sure to read the full `README.md` for the strings to find and replace to make sure everything matches your setup.

-## Google Cloud

-I'm not new to managing Linux servers but my first attempts to get this application running were using Docker on Google Kubernetes Engine (that was overkill and I couldn't get costs lower than about $150/mo), which is why I started off with Debian.

-I then tried to switch to Google Cloud Run only to realize this application isn't a good fit for that because `fae-util` needs to run as a background process until this application calls it.

-After weeks struggling with Google Cloud, I realized it just wasn't ideal: I want logs to be where I expect them; I want changes I make to persist; I want to be able to use `sudo` etc.

-Then I finally realized that I could just use a regular old cloud computing provider and get exactly what I wanted at a much lower cost so I abandoned Google Cloud (I'll use Kubernetes again when I need to scale but I had no clue what I was getting into when I started using it).

 ## Software Libraries to Install (Overkill Warning)